sushidev-team/greengage-fe-queries/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 This is meant for testing your queries before bundling and publishing.
-You can also use the local_link script by running `npm run local-link` to link this package to your frontend locally.
-This will make sure that you can use the latest version of this package without having to publish it first.

 When writing queries pls make sure to either have the dev server running or run the `gql:watch` script.
 Only when either of the two is running the automatic code generation will work.